Skip to main content

 Navigating the Unseen Battles and Finding Support

-This past June, the weight of my struggles became particularly heavy, leading me to spend a week in the hospital, dedicating that time entirely to taking care of my mental health.
+This past June, the weight of my struggles became particularly heavy, and a need to re- address my treatment plan and well-being led me to spend a week in the VA hospital here in Salt Lake, dedicating that time entirely to taking care of my mental health.
 It was a difficult, necessary step, a moment of pausing to rebuild and to remind myself that true strength lies not just in enduring, but in actively seeking healing.

 Art as Therapy, Giving as Purpose, and a Future Ahead